tsuyopon/atsinternals/CH04-Session/HttpSessionAccept.md

       initialization order issues.
 It is important to pick up data that is read from the config file and a static is initialized long before that point.
   */
-  // 构造函数
+  // Constructor
-  //     前面已经做了说明，这里初始化基类SessionAccept；
+  // I have already explained this, here the base class SessionAccept is initialized;
-  //     通过传入的opt来初始化各个配置项。
+  // Initialize each configuration item with the passed opt.
   HttpSessionAccept(Options const &opt = Options()) : SessionAccept(NULL), detail::HttpSessionAcceptOptions(opt) // copy these.
   {
     SET_HANDLER(&HttpSessionAccept::mainEvent);